Barry Hayles: Merstham

 After two years with Windsor, Hayles joined Merstham as assistant manager ahead of the 2019–20 season.
-He was also registered as a player, and made his début for the club as a second-half substitute in a 4–0 win at Wingate & Finchley.
+He was also registered as a player, and made his debut for the club as a second-half substitute in a 4–0 win at Wingate & Finchley.

 Following Merstham's relegation from the Isthmian League Premier Division in 2022, Hayles, along with manager Frank Wilson, departed the club.

-Windsor
+Return to Windsor

 In July 2022, Hayles returned to Windsor as a member of new manager Mick Woodham's backroom staff, the club refusing to rule out the possibility of him playing for the club again.
-He made his second début for the club on 16 August, playing 81 minutes in a 3–2 defeat at Harefield United.
+He made his second debut for the club on 16 August, playing 81 minutes in a 3–2 defeat at Harefield United.

+After failing to find another club, Hayles retired from playing in 2023 at the age of 51.

 International career

+Whilst at Stevenage Borough, Hayles played twice for the England non-League team.
+The first game was in May 1995 at Clarence Park, against the Scottish Highland Football League who beat the England non-League team 3–2.
+The second game was in May 1997 at Balmoral Stadium (three miles south of Aberdeen), again against the Scottish Highland Football League.
+This time, the England non-League team won 5–0, with Hayles scoring two goals, and Lee Hughes, then of Kidderminster Harriers, scoring another two goals.

 Hayles was called up to the Cayman Islands squad in 2000 for a pair of FIFA World Cup qualifying matches against Cuba.
 He took part in an unofficial 5–0 friendly defeat to American club side D.C.
 United, but he never played for them in a full international after FIFA ruled that he did not meet eligibility requirements.

-Hayles has played at least ten times for Jamaica, making his debut against Cuba on 10 June 2001.
-Although he never announced his retirement from international football, the national team has not called him up since 2005.
+Hayles played at least ten times for Jamaica, making his debut against Cuba on 10 June 2001.
+Although he never announced his retirement from international football, the national team did not call him up after 2005.

-Whilst at Stevenage Borough, Hayles played twice for the England Non League Team at that time (now England C Team).
-The first game was in May 1995 at St Albans FC against the Scottish Highland Football League who beat the England Non League Team 3–2.
-The second game was again against the Scottish Highland Football League at Cove Rangers FC (three mile south of Aberdeen) in May 1997.
-This time the England Non League Side won 5–0 with Hayles scoring two goals, and Lee Hughes of Kidderminster Harriers at that time, scoring another two goals.